qiskit-advocate/application-guide/README.md

 ## Who can apply?
-We welcome anyone who is enthusiastic about quantum computing and eager to grow the Qiskit community.
+We welcome anyone who is enthusiastic about quantum computing and eager to grow the Qiskit community and Qiskit ecosystem.

 ## How you can apply

-Here are the steps for applying to become an advocate:
+Here are the steps for applying to become an Advocate:

 *Note: dates are not final and may be subject to change*

-1. **Make contributions to Qiskit code and community (Deadline: Jul 1, 2022)** Community contributions can vary depending on individual interests including code, tutorials, textbook chapters, bug reporting, Slack support, blogs, videos, events, and more.
+1. **Make contributions to Qiskit code and community (Deadline: Jul 1, 2023)** Community contributions can vary depending on individual interests including code, tutorials, textbook chapters, bug reporting, Slack support, blogs, videos, events, and more.
 See the [Contributions](#contributions) section below for different types of contributions that you could make.
-All contributions must be made before Jul 1, 2022 and submitted as part of your application.
+All contributions must be made before Jul 1, 2023 and submitted as part of your application.
-2. **Take the Qiskit Developer Certification test (Deadline: Jul 1, 2022)** Passing Qiskit Developer Certification test is one of the requirements for becoming a Qiskit advocate.
+2. **Take the Qiskit Developer Certification test (Deadline: Jul 15, 2023)** Passing Qiskit Developer Certification test is one of the requirements for becoming a Qiskit Advocate.
 The exam is proctored and will need to be scheduled, so please keep this in mind when submitting your materials and give yourself plenty of time and apply early!
 You can get a voucher to take the test.
 See the [Test](#test) section below for more details.
-3. **Submit Application Form (Jun 1 - Jul 1, 2022)**
+3. **Submit Application Form (Jun 1 - Jul 1, 2023)**
-Applications must be submitted no later than Jul 1, 2022, 11:59 p.m.
+Applications must be submitted no later than Jul 1, 2023, 11:59 p.m.
 EDT.
-Click "Join the program" on the Qiskit advocate website: https://qiskit.org/advocates/ to apply.
+Click "Join the program" on the Qiskit Advocate website: https://qiskit.org/advocates/ to apply.
-4. **Application review (Jun 1 - Jul 15, 2022)**
+4. **Application review (Jun 1 - Jul 31, 2023)**
-Applications will be reviewed by the Qiskit advocate squad on a rolling basis.
-All application requirements, including the test, must be finished by Jul 1, 2022 at 11:59 p.m.
+Applications will be reviewed by the Qiskit Advocate squad on a rolling basis.
+All application requirements, excluding the Qiskit Developer Certification test, must be finished by Jul 1, 2023 at 11:59 p.m.
 EDT.
+Applicants will have until July 15, 2023 to pass the Qiskit Developer Certification test.

 ## Test